 Overall, the conference attracts attendees that include skilled transportation attorneys, insurance executives, underwriters, adjusters, freight security specialists, including law enforcement officials, freight brokers, and motor carriers.

 Sound boring?
 Mix in the procurement teams from dozens of diverse buyers and sellers of freight, and it will keep you going all day.
-Along with myself, AAGEX was represented by James Bagwell, our senior vice-president sales.
+Along with myself, AGX was represented by James Bagwell, our senior vice-president sales.

 Of course, it didn’t hurt that it was in the beautiful city of Charleston.
 Here are a couple of highlights from the conference: